Configuring SSH

 - Increase the ClientAliveInterval if SSH connections tend to drop.

 - ClientMaxStartup defaults to 10.
-Increase this value when more concurrent SSH connections are required.
+Increase this value to allow for more SSH connections to run at the same time.